ming436534/modelizr/docs/usage/Querying.md

 # Querying

-Models can be used inside of query tools to generate a GraphQL query and send it off to the server.
+Models can be used inside of **query tools** to generate a GraphQL query and send it off to the server.

 #### `query`

-If we want to generate a query that will fetch a users with ids `[1, 2, 3]` and their respective books, then we can use exported `query()` tool.
-Both this tool and the models used can have [modifiers](docs/modifiers/README.md) applied to them.
+If we want to generate a query that will fetch a users with ids `[1, 2, 3]` and their respective books, then we can use the exported `query()` tool.
+Both this tool and the models used can have [modifiers](../modifiers/README.md) applied to them.

 ```javascript
 import { query } from 'modelizr'